ricmmartins/fasthack-linux/README.md

 Whenever possible, Linux makes its components available via files or objects that look like files.
 Processes, devices, and network sockets are all represented by file-like objects, and can often be worked with using the same utilities used for regular files.

 Linux is a fully multitasking (a method where multiple tasks are performed during the same period of time), multiuser operating system, with built-in networking and service processes known as daemons in the UNIX world.
+Linux was inspired by UNIX, but it is not UNIX.

 **So, what is a Linux distribution and how does it relate to the Linux kernel?**